 Your common-law spouse if you live in a state that recognizes such marriages.

-Your same sex or opposite sex domestic partner and eligible dependent children (enrollment is limited to medical, pharmacy, dental, vision, life insurance and legal plan)
+Your same sex or opposite sex domestic partner and eligible dependent children (enrollment is limited to medical, dental, vision, life insurance and legal plans)

 Your children, step-children, adopted children or those for whom you have legal guardianship up to age 26